-So in addition to the joy of the prospect of the first payment, many expat freelancers find themselves confused about how legally valid German VAT invoice must actually look like.
+So in addition to the joy of the prospect of the first payment, many new international freelancers find themselves confused about how legally valid German VAT invoices must actually look like.

 To help you get paid quickly, I have prepared a short guide on how to easily create a German VAT invoice that is compliant with Finanzamt’s requirements.

 PS: Don’t forget to download FREE German invoice templates at the end of the post!